Magecart Strikes Again

 Now, more digital assets may exist outside your firewall than within.
 According to our data, even the top 35 banks–known to be some of the most conservative organizations–have more than 60% of their assets outside the firewall.
 For other types of companies the proportion is even higher.

 The old rules of security no longer apply.
 Open access for enhanced business engagement creates new opportunities for threat actors.
-At the same time, in a public press release, Gartner identified Detection and Response as the top priority for security in 2017.
+At the same time, in a public press release, Gartner identified Detection and Response as the top priority for security.
 Clearly detection needs some drastic changes to deal with new realities.

 Most organizations lack the means to monitor and assess their complete external attack surface.
 They cannot keep up with the dynamic nature of these assets and can’t track assets no longer used but still left in place.